 Understanding FINRA Rule 2111

-FINRA Rule 2111, known as the “Suitability Rule,” requires financial advisors to make recommendations that are consistent with their customers’ best interests.
+FINRA Rule 2111, known as the “fiduciary vs suitability standard Rule,” requires financial advisors to make recommendations that are consistent with their customers’ best interests.
 This means taking into account factors such as the customer’s:

 - Age